jazvillagra/quizz_app/README.md

 You will find notes on Flutter + Dart programming in *noted.md*.

+**FAIR WARNING:** This material is filled with comments on the code explaining exactly what each thing is and does.
+Please do not be scared of the length of comments and code, it is simply for clarification and reminders for learners.

 ## Getting Started

 This project is a starting point for a Flutter application.